orgalvin/Shadowrun-Rules/Magic/Spells.md

 (ACTIVE, DIRECTIONAL)
 Type: P Range: T Duration: S Drain: F – 3

 This spell allows the subject to analyze the purpose of a magical object (e.g., foci, alchemical preparations, magical lodges, active rituals).
-Treat the net hits from the Spellcasting Test as hits on the Assensing Table (p.
-313), except the subject isn’t required to be perceiving astrally.
+Treat the net hits from the Spellcasting Test as hits on the [[Assensing Table.png]], except the subject isn’t required to be perceiving astrally.

 ##### ANALYZE TRUTH
 (ACTIVE, DIRECTIONAL)